TwistedInteractive/seo_guide/readme.md

  - Order these words and show the 5 words / combinations which occur the most.
  - For CKEditor: words in h1 get a +3 bonus, words in h2 get a +2 bonus, words in h3 get a +1 bonus.
  - Bold and italic texts get a +1 bonus
- - Headers, Bold and italic texts are matched against the keywords.
+ - Headers, Bold and italic texts are matched against the keywords and be given a bonus if used.
+ - The lack of use of headers, bold and italics or over-use of keywords will result in a penalty.
  - The SEO strength is determined by the following:
    - First 25%: Check if all keywords are used at least once.
    - Next 45%: Check if all keywords occur in the top-5 of Words and Importance